-Saed Jadad, 50, is a prominent Omani human rights activist and blogger who was imprisoned for 9 months as a result of an open letter his public criticism of the Omani government.
+Saed Jadad is a prominent Omani human rights activist and blogger who was imprisoned for nine months as a result of an open letter detailing his criticism of the Omani government.

 On August 26, 2016, he was released from prison.